pentagramswheel/libra/README.md

 ###### parseCommands

-The `parseCommands` method runs a command based on the full command `cmd` and its parameters/options `args`, given the user who inputted it `author` and the object representation of the command itself `sc`.
+The `parseCommands` method runs a command based on the full command `cmd`, its prefix `prefix`, and its parameters/options `args`, given the user who inputted it `author` and the object representation of the command itself `sc`.

 ###### onSlashCommand